raday146/Android-Personal-shift-manager-app/README.md

 ### Code contributions
 If you want to lend a hand in the project or it's a feature that you think would need to be discussed please open an issue first, otherwise, you can follow this process:
    - Fork the project
-   - Create a feature branch (git checkout -b my_branch)
+   - Create a feature branch
    - Fix a problem.
 Your code must contain test for reproducing problem.
 Your tests must be passed with help of your fix
-   - Push your changes to your new branch (git push origin my_branch)
+   - Push your changes to your new branch
    - Initiate a pull request on github
    - Rebase master branch if your local branch is not actual.
 Merging is not acceptable, only rebase
    - Your pull request will be reviewed and hopefully merged.